 Breast Milk Labelling And Tracking System At Savant

 At Savant, we pride ourselves on being able to provide products that improve lives and have ethical applications.
 As an employee-owned company, we understand the importance of collaboration and using the strengths of each of our employees to improve our offerings as a business.
 Li-LAC has been designed specifically to improve processes in commercial settings and ensure that hospitals, mothers and children can benefit as a result of the accurate tracking system.

 Our Li-LAC MB product can be purchased as software and installed locally on your own servers.
-You’re also able to avoid any upfront costs by paying in monthly instalments.
-This can make the software more affordable as you can factor the costs into your monthly outgoings and manage your budget more effectively.
-Once the system is in use, you can ensure the safety of the milk being given to newborns and ensure that it is fully validated and authorised.
+You are also able to avoid any upfront costs by paying in monthly instalments.
+This can make the software more viable as you can factor the costs into your monthly budgets and manage your budget more effectively.
+Once the system is in use, you can ensure the safety of the milk being given to newborns to ensure that it is fully validated and authorised.

 To learn more about our breast milk labelling and tracking solution or to explore the options for applying the system, please don’t hesitate to get in touch.
 To email us directly, visit our website, where you’ll find our contact form.
 Using this form will send your enquiry directly to us with your contact details.
 We aim to reply to you as soon as possible to begin discussing how our Li-LAC systems can benefit you.

 Contact us today to learn more about our products and services and see how we can help you.